6Ministers/fast-mailcow-for-business/README.md

 - [Dmarcian](https://dmarcian.com/)

-## 13. Web почтовый клиент SOGo
+## 13. SOGo Web Mail Client

-После создание почтового аккаунта почтовый клиент нахощдится по адресу:
+After creating a mail account, the mail client is located at:

 `https://mail.mailcow.ltd/SOGo/`

 ![Webmail-Sogo](https://github.com/6Ministers/fast-mailcow-for-flectrahq/assets/11208423/ada04f21-c07c-4a68-b911-38fe69061b0f)

-Вход в веб клиент по логину и паролю почтового аккаунта:
+Log in to the web client using the username and password of the email account:
 ![Sogo](https://github.com/6Ministers/fast-mailcow-for-flectrahq/assets/11208423/919bfea9-4de4-4583-8d91-e19ba7c801a6)

-## 14. Защита от спама
+## 14. Spam protection

 В MailCow интегрирован Rspamd - Fast, free and open-source spam filtering system. https://rspamd.com/

-## 15. Ссылки на документацию
+## 15. Links to documentation

 Installation information and documentation is collected from these sources: